Click here to review the 2018-2019 Annual Report

-United Way of Greater Baytown Area & Chambers County was chartered in 1946 as the Tri-Cities and East Harris Community Chest after World War II ended.
+Our roots began after World War II in 1946 as the Tri-Cities and East Harris County Community Chest.
 During the war, Baytown area residents gave generously to the national war fund, with the contributions supporting a variety of local needs: community health, services and programs for returning war veterans, character building and recreational activity, as well as war relief.